-The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time limits, which is one month in the case of requests for access to information.
-The School will be better able to respond quickly to smaller, targeted requests for information.
-If the request is manifestly excessive or similar to previous requests, the School may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.
+The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time limits (which is generally one month, but actually fulfilling more complex or multiple requests, eg those involving third party information, may take I-2 months longer) in the case of requests for access to information.

+The School will be better able to respond quickly to smaller, targeted requests for information made during term time.
+If the request is manifestly excessive or similar to previous requests, the School may ask you to reconsider or require a reasonable fee for the administrative costs of complying with the request, or in certain cases refuse the request (but only where Data Protection Law allows it, and in accordance with relevant regulatory guidance).